root-project/root/README/ReleaseNotes/v608/index.md

 * Fix `TText` copy constructor as requested [here](https://sft.its.cern.ch/jira/browse/ROOT-8116).
   New example to check this fix.
 * SVG boxes were not correct when x2<1 (reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8126)).
+* In TASImage there was no protection against graphics being drawn outside the assigned memory.
+That may generate some crashes like described [here](https://sft.its.cern.ch/jira/browse/ROOT-8123).

 ## 3D Graphics Libraries